ClickUp: History

 ClickUp was founded by Alex Yurkowski and Zeb Evans in 2017.
 The original intent was to use it as an internal tool before being released publicly.
-The company relocated its headquarters to San Diego, California in January 2020.
+The company relocated its headquarters to San Diego, California, in January 2020.

 ClickUp raised $35 million in Series A funding in June 2020.
 This was followed by $100 million in Series B funding in December of the same year.
 The company was valued at over $1 billion.
 In October 2021, ClickUp secured $400 million in Series C funding, reaching an estimated valuation of $4 billion.

 In 2021 the company expanded internationally by opening offices in Dublin, Ireland, and Sydney, Australia.
 In 2022, ClickUp acquired the productivity search tool Slapdash.
 In July 2023, the company announced workforce reductions of approximately 10 percent.
+In May 2026, the company announced further layoffs of 22 percent.

 Product

 ClickUp provides a suite for productivity and collaboration tools within a single platform.
 The software supports task and project management through customizable workflows, statuses, and multiple visualizations including list, board, calendar, and Gantt chart views.

 The platform includes document collaboration features (known as Docs), which allow real-time editing and task linking, and Whiteboards, which provide a space for brainstorming and planning.

 Communication tools are built into the platform, including task-based comments, notifications, and integrated chat.
 In September 2024, ClickUp added ClickUp Chat, an AI-assisted messaging tool that integrates with task creation and management.

 Automation features allow users to set recurring actions, dependencies, and triggers to streamline workflows.
 ClickUp also provides integrations with third-party applications such as Slack, Google Drive, and GitHub.

 In 2023, the company introduced ClickUp AI, a feature designed to assist with summarization, content generation, and task automation.
 This was rebranded as ClickUp Brain in early 2024.

+In December 2025, ClickUp acquired the AI coding platform Codegen.
+The acquisition was announced on December 23, 2025, with financial terms undisclosed.
+Codegen develops agentic AI technology capable of autonomously generating software and completing development tasks.
+Following the acquisition, Codegen's founder and CEO Jay Hack joined ClickUp as Head of AI.
+The technology is expected to power ClickUp's "Super Agents," AI teammates designed to execute tasks and build software directly within the ClickUp workspace.
+The standalone Codegen service is scheduled to be discontinued on January 16, 2026, as its capabilities are integrated into the ClickUp platform.